exiett/exiett/README.md

 - 🔭 I’m currently working with Cloud Security.
 - 🌱 I’m currently learning Docker and Kubernetes oriented towards the CKA certification.
-- 👯 I’m looking to collaborate on projects that involve the Security in the Cloud Environment.
+- 👯 I’m looking to collaborate on projects that involve Security in the Cloud Environment as well as useful tools.
-- 💬 Ask me about security, DevOps, DevSecOps and football!
+- 💬 Ask me about Security, DevOps, DevSecOps and football!
-- 📫 How to reach me: exiett@aol.com
+- 📫 How to reach me: See LinkedIn below. :)
-- ⚡ Fun fact: My favorite hobby is Airsoft :P

 <div align="center">
   <a href="https://github.com/exiett">